Best Bangkok Travel Tips and Arrival Guide

 The options above also apply for arriving at Don Mueng Airport (DMK), except for the Airport Rail Link.
 The rail link only connects Bangkok International Airport (BKK) with the city.

-6. What’s the Best Area to Stay in Bangkok?
+6. Best Areas to Stay in Bangkok

 Pro Tip: Stay near a BTS or MRT station for easy access to the city’s highlights.
 Bangkok traffic can be brutal, so avoid hotels in remote locations unless you’re planning to relax at the hotel.
+For more information check-out our article on best areas to stay in Bangkok.

 7. Top Tips for Navigating Bangkok Public Transport